okalangkenneth/majestic-dolphin/content/pages/portfolio/project-4_.md

       value: images/2.jpg
       relativeUrl: true
 layout: project
+subtitle: >-
-subtitle: 'Creating a RESTful API using node.js,express and Mongodb.(MERN)'
+  Creating a RESTful API using node.js,express and Mongodb.(MERN) for server and CRUD application
 ---
 #### A REST API for server and CRUD applications.